Connecticut Product Liability Laws

 The manufacturer or supplier in a product liability suit may deny liability by arguing that the harm was actually caused by an unanticipated modification to the product after it left the defendant's control.
 Another argument is that the plaintiff knowingly and voluntarily assumed the risk of using the product in a defective condition.
 Defendants have also denied liability in failure to warn cases by showing that the technology available to them at the time of production prevented them from knowing about a product's hazard.

 An injury caused by a defective product should not be ignored, and manufacturers should be held accountable for their dangerous products even if you are partly to blame for your injuries.
 However, the right to seek compensation doesn't go on indefinitely.
-Get started by receiving a free claim review from a local attorney familiar with Connecticut's product liability laws.
+Get started today and contact an injury attorney familiar with Connecticut's product liability laws.